abbycole/zebra/README.md

 # zebra
-Project to create a pdf output of individualized study data for study participants
+Project to create pdf output of individualized study data for study participants